 PMG-ABC

-What is an ABC Analysis?
+What is an ABC Analysis in Inventory Management?

 The ABC analysis is a ranked categorization technique based on the Pareto Principle (a business metric that proposes that 20% of the inputs determine 80% of the outcomes).
-It is intended to concentrate efforts and resources to the company’s priority items and minimize the number of operational tasks and overhead costs associated with inventory management.
+It is intended to concentrate efforts and resources on the company’s priority items and minimize the number of operational tasks and overhead costs associated with inventory management.
 Historically, the ABC analysis arose from a materials management perspective.
-Its usage helps the inventory management teams to identify the most critical products on their portfolio and group them in terms of how useful they are for achieving business goals considering their estimated importance.
+Its usage helps the inventory management teams to identify the most critical products in their portfolio and group them in terms of how useful they are for achieving business goals, considering their estimated importance.
 Since the 2000s, this technique has been used primarily as a data visualization method, and a way to prioritize the focus of supply chain operators, who have to review the item replenishment policy and parameters within their inventory management system, such as minimum/maximum, economic order quantities values or service levels among other data continuously.
 The ABC analysis suggests that the items are not of equal value; therefore, they should be grouped into categories or zones.
 Within the inventory, the classification of each category is made by considering the value of each item.
 The value is determined by pre-established criteria such as unit cost, annual consumption, or annual monetary volume.
 Thus, this technique highlights the minority of essential items over the majority of trivial ones.
 Each category can be handled differently and can have its own specific set of processes, with more attention being devoted to higher-rated groups.

-• Category “A” approximately 20% of items or 70% of the annual consumption,
+• Category “A” approximately 20% of items or 70% of the annual consumption.

-• Category “B” approximately 30% of items or 25% of the annual consumption,
+• Category “B” approximately 30% of items or 25% of the annual consumption.

 • Category “C” approximately 50% of items or 5% of the annual consumption.

-ABC Classification Criteria
+ABC Classification System Criteria

 You can segment each product based on certain criteria.
 The most commonly used are: